← Obsta Labs Bulwark

 --protect ~/.ssh \

-Download binaries and checksums from the latest release.
+Download signed binaries, notarized macOS installers, and checksums from the latest release.